cglindkamp/run-mailcap-rs/README.md

 Why a rewrite?
 --------------
-Run-mailcap seems to be unmaintained at least on Gentoo, so you either have an old non-working install or non at all there.
-Apart from that, I wanted to learn Rust, and run-mailcap is simple enough to get it done without in depth knowledge of the language, but also not trivial either.
+~~Run-mailcap seems to be unmaintained at least on Gentoo, so you either have an old non-working install or non at all there.~~ Apart from that, I wanted to learn Rust, and run-mailcap is simple enough to get it done without in-depth knowledge of the language, but also not trivial either.

 Why not using xdg-open?